Have you heard of "I'm OK, You're OK"?

 Loss: grieving loved ones or facing a change in living circumstances can drain energy and purpose

-Ageism: societal messages about aging can make feeling down about challenges more likely
+Ageism: societal messages about ageing can make feeling down about challenges more likely (and quite often we have internalised thes, thus imposing limitiations in our thinking)

 Ideas and inspiration: